-The proposed custom orb cladding will provide a more sustainable external cladding, which will secure the long-term resilience of the lodge for operations.
-The new cladding will provide all weather protection and improve the thermal regulation of the lodge with new insulation proposed while protecting from the damp with the existing timber cladding severely deteriorated.
+The proposed metal cladding will provide a more sustainable external cladding, which will secure the long-term resilience of the lodge.
+The new metal cladding will provide all weather protection and improve the thermal regulation of the lodge with new insulation proposed, whilst also protecting any internal structural timber from the damp.